When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Limitations

 \section{Limitations}

 Our study isolates a minimal behavioral attack surface, i.e., explanation framing, to establish the feasibility and impact of adversarial explanations.
 Three scope boundaries apply.
 (1) We use simplified, text-based tasks and a controlled web interface to isolate framing effects from other cues such as interaction history or multimodal feedback.
-Real-world deployments often combine explanations with richer interface elements and time pressure.
-As a result, our estimates of trust miscalibration should be interpreted as a lower bound on what might occur in more complex settings.
+Since real-world deployments may combine explanations with richer interface elements and time pressure, our estimates of trust miscalibration should be interpreted as a lower bound for more complex settings.
 (2) Participants are users recruited from online rather than trained professionals in domains such as medicine or law, and their incentives and risk perceptions differ from those of high-stakes decision makers.
 Domain experts may exhibit different trust baselines, calibration between prior knowledge and model outputs, and different susceptibility to specific framing strategies.
 Future work should evaluate adversarial explanations in workflows where expertise, accountability, and institutional constraints are central.
-(3) We outline but do not implement or empirically test defenses, and we abstract away many system-level constraints that would shape their deployment in practice.
+(3) We outline but do not implement or empirically test defenses, and we abstract away many system-level constraints that would shape deployment.
 Our proposals represent an initial design space for mitigating explanation-based attacks rather than validated countermeasures, and they may face trade-offs with usability or model performance.
 Overall, our contribution is to map and quantify a new behavioral attack surface and its risks, not to provide a complete mitigation blueprint for all real-world systems.